tjoyner/ofvioletsandlicorice/chapter1.md

 A magpie quickly crossed the road, brushing the hood of the Mercedes.

-"If it were a hare I would've gotten it... but they aren't as stupid as cats" said Luciano.
+"If it were a hare I would've gotten it... but they aren't as stupid as cats," said Luciano.

 "Poor beasts, all the cars have ruined their hearing," said the stranger.